paulsump/mars_flights/README.md

 #### Rename / Refactor

-- In order to fit in with spec and API, renamed Flight to NextLaunch
+- In order to fit in with spec and API, renamed flight to nextLaunch

 #### Tests

+- use flight2.json
 - DateTime tests - check count down maths.
 - flightErrorMessage and flightErrorMessage - perhaps with widget tests